 Guilt is an emotion that stems from either a conscious or an unconscious source.
 This emotion, although troublesome, can be used for growth, self-awareness, and productivity.

-Whether your guilt emanates from harming your loved one, or just from requesting someone to do my assignments for me,” accepting it is the foremost initiative that you are required to take.
-The following guide can help you work through the process to overcome guilt by exonerating yourself form this feeling.
+Whether your guilt emanates from harming your loved one, or just from requesting someone to do my assignments for me, accepting it is the foremost initiative that you are required to take.
+The following guide can help you work through the process to overcome guilt by exonerating yourself from this feeling.

 Maladaptive guilt has three types:

 Reactive guilt occurs when you feel that you have acted against something that you and society have deemed as moral.